 U.S. GAAP require Fund management to evaluate tax positions taken by the Fund and recognize a tax liability (or asset) if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service or Franchise Tax Board.
 The Fund is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for years prior to 2013.

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEQUENT EVENTS

-The Fund has evaluated subsequent events through July 25, 2017, the date the financial statements were issued.
+The Fund has evaluated subsequent events through August 17, 2018, the date the financial statements were issued.

-2016 Independent Auditors' Report FCIA BERNARD KOTKIN & COMPANY LLP Board of Trustees FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT El Monte, California We have audited the accompanying financial statements of FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT, an unincorporated trust, which comprise the balance sheets as of December 31, 2016 and 2015, and the related statements of cash flows, operations and fund balance for the years then ended, and the related notes to the financial statements.
+2017 Independent Auditors' Report FCIA BERNARD KOTKIN & COMPANY LLP Board of Trustees FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT El Monte, California We have audited the accompanying financial statements of FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT , an unincorporated trust, which comprise the balance sheets as of December 31, 2017 and 2016, and the related statements of cash flows, operations and fund balance for the years then ended, and the related notes to the financial statements.
 MANAGEMENT'S RESPONSIBILITY FOR THE FINANCIAL STATEMENTS Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
 AUDITOR'S RESPONSIBILITY Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit.
-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT as of December 31, 2016 and 2015, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+OPINION In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of FUND FOR CONSTRUCTION INDUSTRY ADVANCEMENT as of December 31, 2017 and 2016, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Benaud Kottan + Company LLP CERTIFIED PUBLIC ACCOUNTANTS Los Angeles, California